The Importance of Tone of Voice in Customer Service

 - Do not interject.
 As difficult as this might be, learn to restrain yourself.

-Put yourself in your customer shoes.
+Put yourself in your customer’s shoes.
 Would you want to talk to someone who is unhappy, rude, uninterested or unfriendly?
 The answer is no in almost every case.
 Even though you are having a bad day at work, you shouldn’t show that to your customers.
 Simply fix it with a smile because it can affect the way you speak and it can be “heard” through the phone.

 By showing your customers that you will listen to them and make your best to find a solution, you are building a strong relationship with them.
-Customer who will then stay loyal to the product or service you are offering, and who will spread the good news.
-And they stay loyal because you showed that something important – that your number one priority is taking care of your customer by using the right tone of voice.
+Customer will then stay loyal to the product or service you are offering and they will spread the good news.
+And they stay loyal because you showed something important – that your number one priority is taking care of your customer by using the right tone of voice.
 Here is a great example:

 Picture 3.
 Customer good news